Aura Revive Massage Gun Review

 Welcome to our hands-on Aura Revive massage gun review.
-We stumbled upon the Aura Revive massage gun a while ago, bought it, and put it through our usual tests.
+We came across the Revive heated massage gun a while ago, purchased it, and subjected it to our usual tests.

-There are things we liked about it.
+There are things we liked about the Revive massage gun.
 The first thing that intrigued us was its HSA/FSA eligibility.
 We also wanted to see its effectiveness as a heated massage gun.
 Its specs aren’t bad, either.

 We tested it using the usual criteria and now have much to say about it.
 Read on for more.

-Aura is based in the US, in Brooklyn, New York.
-This is a relatively new sports massager on the market, but their portfolio says they have been around since 2013.
+Aura is based in Brooklyn, New York, in the US.
+This is a relatively new sports massager on the market, but their website indicates that they have been in operation since 2013.

-Apart from heated massage guns, they also sell other products from two other branches.
-The branches are Aura Medical (they sell Nebulizers and steam inhalers) and Aura Daylight (they sell light therapy devices).
+Apart from the Revive heated massage gun, they also sell other products from two different branches.
+The branches are Aura Medical (which sells nebulizers and steam inhalers) and Aura Daylight (which sells light therapy devices).

 We found out they don’t sell their products on retail channels like Amazon or Walmart.
 They work exclusively with HSAstore and FSAstore.
 You can only find their products in these stores.

-The Aura Revive massage gun is their flagship sports massager.
-It has tons of reviews, many of them very positive.
+The Aura Revive massage gun is their flagship muscle massager.
+It has numerous reviews, many of which are very positive.
+They also offer a more beefed-up device, the Revive Ultra massage gun.

 Aura Revive Massage Gun Review